Mowje/node-sodium/README.md

 Tested on Mac and Linux

-    npm install sodium
+    npm install git+ssh://git@github.com:Tashweesh/node-sodium.git

-node-sodium depends on lib sodium, so if lib sodium does not compile on your platform chances are `npm install sodium` will fail.
+node-sodium depends on lib sodium, so if lib sodium does not compile on your platform chances are that process will fail.

 # Manual Install
 Clone this git repository, and change to the local directory where you ran git clone to,